mariasimmons-hansoninc/tf-aws-next-16/examples/next-image/README.md

 # Terraform Next.js Image component example

-> **Warning:** This example is not fully updated for the upcoming `v1.0.0` release.
-> We recommend following the [Atomic Deployments Example](https://github.com/milliHQ/terraform-aws-next-js/tree/main/examples/atomic-deployments) instead until this example gets an update.

 This example shows the usage of Next.js together with the `next/image` component.
-You can find the full example code on [GitHub](https://github.com/milliHQ/terraform-aws-next-js/tree/main/examples/next-image).
+You can find the full example code on [GitHub](https://github.com/milliHQ/terraform-aws-next-js/tree/v0.x/examples/next-image).

 > **Note:** Support for `next/image` component is enabled in the Terraform Next.js module by default and requires no extra config other than the standard setup!